AdKats/AdKats/README.md

 promptly.
 </p>
 <h2>Dependencies</h2>
-<h4>XpKiller's "BF3 Chat, GUID, Stats and Mapstats Logger" Plugin</h4>
+<h4>XpKiller's "BF3 Chat, GUID, Stats and Mapstats Logger" or "PRoCon Chat, GUID, Stats and Mapstats Logger" Plugin</h4>
 <p>
-Version 1.1.0.2 of this plugin is required.
-AdKats will only run if this plugin is (1) using the same database AdKats uses, and (2) running on every BF3 Server you plan to install AdKats on.
-Running it along-side AdKats on each layer will ensure these conditions are met.
-1.1.0.2 is a beta version of that logger, and is included in the AdKats download.<br/><br/>
+Version 1.1.0.1+ of the BF3 version, or any universal version is required.
+AdKats will only run if one of these plugins is (1) using the same database AdKats uses, and (2) running on every battlefield Server you plan to install AdKats on.
+Running it along-side AdKats on each procon layer will ensure these conditions are met.

+The latest universal version of this plugin can be downloaded from here:
+<a href="https://forum.myrcon.com/showthread.php?6698" target="_blank">PRoCon Chat, GUID, Stats and Mapstats Logger</a>
 </p>
 <h4>A MySQL Database</h4>
 <p>